Becoming a GP Educational Supervisor

 Outline of the GP Educator Pathway

-Our hyperlinked flowchart of the GP Educator Pathway shows the overall process for becoming a GP Supervisor.
 An overview of the steps to becoming an Educational Supervisor are listed on our overview webpage.
 You can also listen to episode 2 of our KSS Pod in Action, about the GP Educator Pathway.

 Eligibility for enrolment on the Educational Supervisor course

 GP Educational Supervisors across Kent, Surrey and Sussex (KSS) will be expected to have the skills, attitudes, and competencies to be able to deliver adequately for this demanding role.
 After accrediting as a Clinical Supervisor, doctors can consider becoming a GP Educational Supervisor (ES).
 Training for this role takes place on a seven-day module.
 Prospective ES’ will have ideally had direct responsibility for a learner and have experience of supervising a learner in their practice.
-GP Educational Supervisors need to demonstrate competencies as an educator through the development of a portfolio.
+GP ES’s need to demonstrate competencies as an educator through the development of a portfolio.

 To be eligible to enrol on the Educational Supervisor course, doctors must: